 - Osseous surgery: Also known as pocket-depth reduction, this procedure addresses pockets that are too deep to clean through typical personal hygiene practices and teeth cleaning services.
 Osseous surgery reduces pocket depth in order to prevent bacteria from collecting and any further bone and tissue loss.

-- Gum tissue grafting: This procedure focuses on covering your teeth’s exposed roots and protecting them from decay.
+- Gum tissue grafting: This procedure focuses on covering the exposed roots and protecting them from decay.
 This helps to reduce sensitivity, as well as enhances the aesthetics of your smile.

 - Bone grafts: These recreate the bone support around your teeth that have been lost due to periodontitis.
 Bone grafting is also commonly used for ridge augmentation by periodontists, which halts bone deterioration after tooth loss and restores a natural jaw contour.

 Gum recession can come with a lot of complications.
-With multiple possible causes of receding gums, it is incredibly important to see your Houston, TX, dental health professional to be diagnosed.
-If you’re experiencing any of the symptoms above, contact Splendid Dental Woodlands at 832.365.4190 so we can have you on the road to a healthy mouth and a winning smile.
+With multiple possible causes of receding gums, it is incredibly important to see your dental health professional in order to be diagnosed.
+If you’re experiencing any of the symptoms above, contact Splendid Dental Woodlands at 713-587-9996 so we can have you on the road to a healthy mouth and a winning smile.